-projects that were no longer needed, but also explored re-scoping a significant number of projects to better reflect evolving needs.
-As a result of the review, 19 projects are recommended to be canceled, and major scope changes have been identified for 19 other projects, paring over \$2.7 billion from the ISO transmission capital program estimated costs.
-Six other projects will continue to be on hold pending reassessment in future cycles.
+projects, paring over \$2.6 billion from the ISO transmission capital program estimated costs.
+Seven other projects will continue to be on hold pending reassessment in future cycles.

 - Two previously-approved projects in the SDG&E area have also been identified as no longer needed.
 One was physically impacted by a CPUC siting decision regarding a project in the same area, and one by evolving demand forecasts. - The ISO's analysis indicated in this planning cycle that the authorized resources, forecast load, and previously-approved transmission projects working together continue to meet the forecast reliability needs in the LA Basin and San Diego areas.
 However, due to the inherent uncertainty in the significant volume of preferred resources and other conventional mitigations, the situation is being continually monitored in case additional measures are needed; - Consistent with recent transmission plans, no new major transmission projects have been identified at this time to support achievement of California's 33 percent renewables portfolio standard given the transmission projects already approved or progressing through the CPUC approval process; - Four economic-driven transmission projects totaling an estimated capital cost of \$89 million are recommended for approval, providing benefits ranging from energy costs savings to reductions in local capacity requirements; - The ISO tariff sets out a competitive solicitation process for eligible reliability-driven, policydriven and economic-driven regional transmission facilities found to be needed in the plan.
 None of the transmission projects in this transmission plan include facilities eligible for competitive solicitation through the ISO's competitive solicitation process. - Progress also continued in the 2017-2018 Transmission Plan in exploring potentially critical issues emerging as the generation fleet continues its transformation towards greenhouse gas reductions.
 The ISO's informational special studies undertaken in the planning process help supplement the forward thinking on these issues triggered by the tariff-based planning process.
 In this transmission planning cycle, a number of special studies continued the efforts of past studies, and either drew that work to completion or are being incorporated into other ongoing work streams or initiatives.